-The ground feedback is superb, though on longer hikes in the mountains where you may be waking on sharp rocks for over 10 hours, the feedback becomes way too much.
+The ground feedback is superb, though on longer hikes higher up in the mountains where you may be waking on sharp rocks for over 10 hours, the feedback becomes way too much.
 I think having a thicker soled lightweight boots for ascent and switching to these for faster decent breaks up the fatigue.
 It’s fantastic for hiking or running on well established trails but I’ve noticed that the heel grip on a grassy off trail downhill terrain is next to none.

 V-Run – These pair are an absolute delight to wear.
 The forefoot impact points are covered in harder rubber that resist wear on tarmac.
 The shoes are covered in tiny holes that ventilate superbly.
 The quick draw lace system is fast and easy.
 The shoes weigh so little and fit so well that it feels closest to being barefoot.

 The construction is fairly solid, much stronger than the impression it gives when you hold the shoes.
 Though, with it being pretty expensive, I’ve reduced the amount I wear this to running and the occasional daily wear to get longevity out of it.
 I’ve tried this pair for trail running and it’s fairly good on dry, even ground but not suitable for wet, muddy, inclined surfaces.